zach7creech/Color-By-Number/README.md

 ### Use the executable directly

 If you'd like to use the executable directly, you have to do a couple things first.
 First, you should convert your image into a size that is more appropriate for the program.
 See the `size` command for recommendations.
 Second, make sure that your image is converted to the P3 .ppm format.
 P6 is the other most common one, and it will not work.

+Also, be wary of comments in the converted .ppm file.
+The program doesn't check for comments, and they will crash it.
+I recommend using the command I used in the shell script to remove comments: `sed -i '/^#/d'`

 The executable can be run from the main directory like this: `./bin/color-by-number <size> <fontsize> <options> < input.ppm`